sinanmohd/sds/README.md

 scripts might use [nerd fonts](https://www.nerdfonts.com/), make sure you've installed them for the best experience. you can find more info about them below.

+## dpass
+dpass is the dmenu wrapper for the standard unix password manager, run dpass -h from a terminal to see what it's capable of

 ## damb - dmenu ambience
 listen to ambient music while working on somthing fun. audio files should be stored at ~/.local/share/damb/. damb also has a config file located